Green gets rare triple-double as Warriors beat Grizzlies | New Country 923

 Mike Conley led Memphis with 20 points.
 Marc Gasol and Zach Randolph had 17 apiece.

-The Warriors’ defense worked hard to keep the Grizzlies from getting the ball inside to Gasol and Randolph.
+The Warriors’ defense worked hard to keep the Grizzlies from getting the ball inside.
 The strategy was particularly effective against Gasol, who shot only 4 of 14.
+Part of that was Green and other Golden State defenders preventing feeds into the post and poking the ball away after passes.

 While Memphis struggled, the Warriors made 51 percent of their shots, including 15 of 33 from outside the arc for 45.5 percent.